 Graduate students in the College of Arts and Sciences are usually advised by faculty in their fields, discipline and/or department.
 The first point of contact would be the Director of Graduate Studies (DGS) in your department.
-Students may also email the Assistant Dean for Graduate Education for advice.
+Students may also email the Associate Dean for Graduate Education for advice.
 Other contacts for information are available in SIGS, the School for Interdisciplinary and Graduate Education, located in the Houchens Building.

 - National Academy of Sciences